-The Master of Urban Planning degree is the usual educational qualification for professional practice of city and regional planning, including generalist planning, research, urban design, and administrative positions in a wide variety of public agencies and private consulting firms.
-It is a two-year, or six-quarter, program.
+This degree, a two-year (or six-quarter) program, is the usual educational qualification for professional practice of city and regional planning, including generalist planning, research, urban design, and administrative positions in a wide variety of public agencies and private consulting firms.

-Requirements for graduate-level study include a satisfactory academic record and a bachelor's degree from an accredited college or university in one of a variety of disciplines, including urban planning and environmental design or in other appropriate fields, such as geography, economics, or other social sciences; English and other humanities; civil engineering and environmental studies; or architecture and landscape architecture.
-Students planning to enter the program should have completed at least one college-level course in each of the following areas: micro-economics, mathematics, statistics, and cultural diversity.
+- Bachelorís degree in a discipline such as urban planning and environmental design or in other fields such as geography, economics, or other social sciences; English and other humanities; civil engineering and environmental studies; or architecture and landscape architecture.
+Applicants should have completed at least one college-level course in each of the following areas: micro-economics, mathematics, statistics, and cultural diversity.
 Students without sufficient background must take these prerequisite courses concurrently with their graduate studies.

 Minimum 72 credits

-The core provides a foundation in urban design and planning for all students.
 An internship is encouraged for those without previous professional experience.
 A specialization in one area of planning is required.
-Five major specialized areas offered in the department include land-use and infrastructure planning, real estate, urban design, historic preservation, and environmental planning.
+Specialized areas include land-use and infrastructure planning, real estate, urban design, historic preservation, and environmental planning.